polkafoundry/polkadocs/docs/developer/README.md

 }
 ```

 Because they are valid Flow type annotations, you can use [Flow tool](https://flow.org/en/docs/install/) for _static_ type checking if you wish to.
-Besides, Icetea provides some basic _runtime_ type checking.
+Besides, PolkaFoundry provides some basic _runtime_ type checking.
 Try deploying the above contract and call `setValue`, passing a string to see what happens!

 ::: tip NOTE
-Icetea does not perform runtime type check for nested objects.
+PolkaFoundry does not perform runtime type check for nested objects.
 This is done intentionally for the sake of simplicity and performance.
 If you want to perform complex runtime type checking, no need to worry.
-Icetea allows your contract to access robust type checking and input validation packages like `@hapi/joi` , `ajv` , `validator` to get the job done.
+PolkaFoundry allows your contract to access robust type checking and input validation packages like `@hapi/joi` , `ajv` , `validator` to get the job done.
 :::

 ### Validate input